End 💩 Bag Litter! Pack a Bag Holder.

 - Signage: Minimal, adequate, sparse signage along the coastal hiking trail.

 - Features: 1.5km sand beach, supervised on weekends (July 1- Aug 30).
-5km of coastal hiking trail with multiple secluded beaches along the way.
+5km of coastal hiking with secluded beaches along the way.

 - Biodiversity: Broom Crowberry | Grey Seal | Atlantic Rock Crab | More…